 Swag Bars are based on a cookie served at The Swag Inn, a country inn in Waynesville, NC known for its beautiful hiking trails.
 The recipe appears in the current issue of Cooking Light where there’s kind of a cute story about how the cookie got discovered.
 I’ll let you buy the magazine for the story, but I just have to share the recipe which luckily, is right here on CL’s Recipe Finder.

-These rich, no-bake cookie bars remind me of Scotheroos, but with less sugar and (as Cooking Light says) a better nutritional profile.
-CL reduced some of the sugary ingredients, cut down the chocolate, used a healthy vitamin fortified cereal and increased the peanuts so that the bars have a slightly crunch plus the heart healthy benefits of peanuts.
+These rich, no-bake cookie bars remind me of Scotcheroos, but with less sugar and (as Cooking Light says) a better nutritional profile.
+CL reduces some of the sugary ingredients, cuts down the chocolate, uses a healthy vitamin fortified cereal and increases the peanuts so that the bars have a slightly crunch plus the heart healthy benefits of peanuts.

 I know a lot of people will want to cut the sugar even more, so if you do, let me know.
 It will probably change the great texture, but I still think it could be done.
-Using Karo’s new Karo Lite might work and there’s always the option of using reduced fat and/or reduced sugar peanut butter.
+Using a reduced calorie corn syrup might work, and there’s always the option of using reduced fat and/or reduced sugar peanut butter.
 And for those who don’t care so much about calories but don’t like corn syrup, I think Golden Syrup would work too.

 …..or you could just follow Cooking Light’s recipe and enjoy a small bar.
 I actually like Cooking Light’s version better than regular Scotcheroos.
 The bars have more flavor and are less sugary tasting.